 Some New England states are among the most expensive states in the nation for car insurance, but Massachusetts isn’t one of them.
-In fact, for full coverage, Massachusetts is the eighth cheapest state with an average premium of $1,223 a year (minimum is closer to the national average at $510 a year in the state).
-Part of the reason Massachusetts’ average cost of car insurance is cheaper than its neighboring states is that it’s a no-fault state, but a few other reasons influence affordability, too.
+In fact, for full coverage, Massachusetts is the eighth cheapest state.
+The average cost of car insurance in Massachusetts is $1,223 a year (minimum is closer to the national average at $510 a year in the state).
+Part of the reason Massachusetts’ average cost of car insurance is cheaper than its neighboring states is that it is a no-fault state, but a few other reasons influence affordability, too.

 For example, Massachusetts currently has one of the lowest death rates per 100,000 drivers of any state.
 According to IIHS’s latest study, Massachusetts only has 5.2 deaths per 100,000 drivers.
 Other states, like Mississippi or South Carolina, are much higher with death rates well over 20 per 100,000.

-This does not mean you shouldn’t shop around, nor does it mean there aren’t deals to be found.
+This does not mean you should not shop around, nor does it mean there are not deals to be found.
 With the right company and the right discounts, you may be able to pay significantly less than the state average by switching carriers.

 The cheapest car insurance companies in Massachusetts